rde6mn/DS4002-project2/README.md

 - Found **stable trends in Maine**, suggesting a more uniform NO₂ distribution

 ## Model Approach
 We use **R** to conduct time series analysis and forecasting due to its robust statistical modeling capabilities.
+The analysis was performed on the Windows platform.
 Our workflow includes:

 1. **Visualizing Time Series Data**: Understanding trends, seasonal patterns, and fluctuations.
 2. **ACF and PACF Analysis**: Identifying autocorrelation and lag structures.